vadvu/csra/README.md

   dep_var = "NVC_1.3_NONVIOL", #dependent variable
   ind_var = "VDEM_v2x_polyarchy_lag", #independent var
   control_vars = c("UN_Total_Population_log", "UN_Median_Age"), #control vars
-  boot = TRUE, #bootstrap for middle point analysis vcov_type = "HC", #type of SE n = 10, #number of bootstraps.
+  boot = FALSE, #bootstrap for middle point analysis.
+Is not used in the example vcov_type = "HC", #type of SE n = 10, #number of bootstraps.
 Too small in this example save_plot = FALSE, #we do not need to save plot